ShivamRajSharma/Transformer-Architectures-From-Scratch/README.md

 Paper - https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf

 ## 5) ViT -
-A State of the art Self attention based Encoder Architecture for for image classification.<br />
+A State of the art Self attention based Encoder Architecture for for image classification used for
-USES -
 1) Image Classification
 2) Image Encoding
 3) Backbone for Object Detection